Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Do you have any testimonials from foreign clients?

-- Will you charge me any additional fees that I’m currently not aware about?
+- Will you charge me any additional fees that I’m currently not aware of?

 - What will you help me with during the buying process?